dipolexchange/docs/docs/products/syrup-pool/syrup-pool-guide.md

 # How to Stake in Syrup Pools

-Staking in [Syrup Pools](https://dipolexchange.github.io/doc/products/syrup-pool) lets you earn CAKE or other tokens while you sleep!
+Staking in [Syrup Pools](https://dipolexchange.github.io/doc/products/syrup-pool) lets you earn LAT or other tokens while you sleep!

-It's simpler than farming with PancakeSwap's Yield Farms because unlike the Farms, you only need to stake **one token** to start earning: usually CAKE.
+It's simpler than farming with DipoleSwap's Yield Farms because unlike the Farms, you only need to stake **one token** to start earning: usually LAT.

 ## **Getting started with Syrup Pool staking**